 In January 2018, upon the request of the Chinese domestic companies, the Chinese government initiated an AD investigation on imports of orthodichlorobenzene from Japan and India.
 In January 2019, the Chinese authorities made a final determination on the import of such product that there was dumping as well as injury to the domestic industry caused by the dumped imports.
-For details, refer to page 28 of the 2022 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA
+For details, refer to page 28 of the 2022 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA -.

-Japan will, in cooperation with the industry, keep a close eye on China to ensure that they will promptly terminate/correct AD measures that are inconsistent with the WTO Agreement.
+In January 2024, the Chinese government initiated a sunset review of the AD measures.
+Japan will, in cooperation with the industry, keep a close eye on China to ensure that they will promptly terminate/correct AD measures that are inconsistent with the WTO Agreements.